 You can learn more in our Ethereum Wallet Guide.

-Whether or not you should invest in Ethereum is ultimately a question you have to answer for yourself.
-As with any investment, you should do your own research and invest an amount you could afford to lose.
+As with any investment, you should do your own research and not invest an amount you couldn’t afford to lose.

 Where Can I Buy Other Cryptocurrencies?

 While all of the above exchanges can be used to buy various other cryptocurrencies, we’ve created specific guides for the following coins: